 - Helped to maintain and improve high academic standards and results (whilst we recognise this is very difficult to measure we believe physical education has a positive impact).

 - Helped to improve and maintain high standards of behaviour and application.

-- Teachers have increased confidence, knowledge and skills, particularly athletics and fundamentals after undertaking training.
+- Teachers have increased confidence, knowledge and skills, particularly athletics, cricket and fundamentals after undertaking training.